 She has an amazing personality, more than I've ever seen in an animal before.
 She's got a kind of 'I do what I want' mentality and has an independent nature, is way too smart for her own good, and is extremely loveable in all ways, shapes and forms. pH says she fits me - you know how they say pets look like their owners?
 Apparently, she looks like me, with her brindle fur and my black hair and caramel highlights.

 So, anywho, this whole post is to not only rave about how wonderful Sadie is and how lucky I am to have her in my life, but to also encourage you (when it's right for you), to bring an animal who is in need of his/her forever home into your life.
-If you can't right now, then consider giving back to organizations who help these animals - my favorites are the Polk County Sheriff's Office Animal Control, who offers animal adoption programs and picks up sick and injured animals in the area, and the Animal Coalition of Tampa, who offers spay/neuter programs and affordable vet and vaccination services to pet owners in the area.
+If you can't right now, then consider giving back to organizations who help these animals - my favorites are Polk County Animal Services, which offers animal adoption programs and picks up sick and injured animals in the area, and the Animal Coalition of Tampa, who offers spay/neuter programs and affordable vet and vaccination services to pet owners in the area.

 With that, I leave you with my favorite memories of Sadie captured on photograph: